willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 > [!NOTE]
 > Pop-up blockers can block downloads.
 Make sure pop-up blockers are disabled when you download software from the admin center.

+## About downloading volume licensing products

+This section explains the file types for which you can download products, limitations of the VL download catalogue, and products that don't require downloads.

-## About file types available for downloads
+### File types available for downloads

 When you download products from the Microsoft 365 admin center, you can choose between the following file types:

-- **Executable (EXE) files** are downloaded and installed on the same computer, but you can’t create separate boot disks for installation on other computers.
+- **Executable (EXE) files** are downloaded and installed on the same computer, but you can't create separate boot disks for installation on other computers.
 - **ISO (International Standards Organization) image files** are exact representations of the content.
-You can install these on the computer that’s used to download the package or write the files to disks for distribution and installation on other computers.
+You can install these on the computer that's used to download the package or write the files to disks for distribution and installation on other computers.

 > [!NOTE]
 > Not all products are available in all languages and in all formats.

-## Products not available to download
+### Products not available to download

 In general, the VL catalogue contains the most recent version of software.
 However, there are some limited exceptions for older editions of products (N-2 and beyond) that might be available.